Hog-CERN/Hog/docs/01-Getting-Started/02-howto-convert-project.md

 [^1]: Hog gives you the possibility to organise the source files in different VHDL libraries (Verilog doesn't have the concept of library).
 You can add your source files into several .src files in the list directory, each of these .src files will correspond to a different library with the same name as the .src file (excluding the .src extension).
 For simplicity, in this chapter we will assume the presence of a unique library with the same name of your project.

 First of all, copy the files from your local folder into the folder that contains the git repository.
-Exception made for some reserved directory (e.g. Top, IP, BD) you can put your files wherever you feel like inside your repository, orgasnising them as you see fit.
+Exception made for some reserved directory (e.g. Top, IP, BD) you can put your files wherever you feel like inside your repository, organising them as you see fit.

 In this example we will create a directory named `lib_myproject` where we will store all the source, simulation and constraint files.